-The BSW program's mission statement speaks to the commitment to preparing generalist social work practitioners.
 The BSW Program defines generalist practice as follows:

 - Generalist social work practice focuses on improving the well-being of individuals, families, groups, organizations, communities and society by creating social change both within and among these social systems in a global context. - Grounded in the liberal arts, generalist social work practice utilizes research informed knowledge, professional social work values and ethics, and a core set of competencies transferable across a variety of social service practice settings.
 Generalist practitioners are educated to think critically as they engage, assess, intervene, evaluate practice outcomes, and engage in practice informed research.
 Generalist social workers respond to a variety of context and strive to protect human rights, promote social and economic justice and provide culturally competent services.